Q-REstraint/SOT Therapy

 This technique can help cancer patients inhibit tumor growth by interfering with the cancer cell’s ability to produce proteins necessary for survival.
 In viral infections, SOT may prevent the virus from reproducing within the body.
 This approach is less invasive than traditional treatments, such as chemotherapy, and aims to minimize side effects while maximizing therapeutic efficacy.

-One of the most significant advantages of SOT is its personalized nature.
+One of the most significant advantages of Q-REstraint/SOT is its personalized nature.
 Unlike conventional treatments, which often take a one-size-fits-all approach, Q-REstrain/SOT is tailored to each patient’s condition and genetic makeup.
 This customization may increase the likelihood of a successful outcome and reduce the risk of harmful side effects.

 • Targeted Therapy: